Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Results and Analysis

 \paragraph{PURPLE consistently outperforms strong baselines across LLM scales.}

 Across all tasks and LLMs of varying sizes, PURPLE achieves consistent improvements over existing methods.
-Compared with Contriever, which is of comparable model size, our learned propensity scores provide more effective ranking signals than raw relevance.
-Compared with zero-shot rerankers, which use much larger backbone LLMs and incur higher inference cost, PURPLE achieves stronger personalization with a much smaller model, since reinforcement learning training allows us to better capture the utility of profiles formed by multiple records.
+Compared with Contriever, which is of comparable model size, PURPLE's propensity scores provide more effective ranking signals than raw relevance.
+Compared with zero-shot rerankers, which use much larger backbone LLMs and incur higher inference cost, PURPLE achieves stronger personalization with a much smaller model, since reinforcement learning training help better capture the utility of multiple records.
 Compared with in-context RALMs, which provide user records one at a time to the LLM and combine multiple records post hoc, our single-stage modeling more effectively captures personalized signals, highlighting the advantage of treating user profiles holistically.

 \paragraph{PURPLE outperforms strong baselines with high computational throughput.}